pipisr/blues/PRIVACY.md

 1. Introduction

-Welcome to the Bluetooth Simulator ("the App").
+Welcome to the `BlueS - Bluetooth Simulator` ("the App").
 We are committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, disclose, and protect your information when you use our App.

 2. Information We Collect